Workshop

 🎬 Open the RStudio Project you created in the Consolidation exercise from week 2.

 🎬 If you have not already done so, save your data files to the project.
 Are the file names going to be easy for you to work with?
-If not, rename them.
-Remember that we used the file names to label to rows with their treatment (Media, LPS or ECOLIGreen) and antibody (ISOTYPE or TNFAPC) so if you do not match the names you will need to change the code in “Add columns for treatment and antibody by extracting that information from the sample name.” and in “We can use the fct_relevel() function to put groups in order so that our graphs are better to interpret.”
+Remember that we used the file names to label to rows with their treatment (Media, LPS or ECOLIGreen) and antibody (ISOTYPE or TNFAPC) so if you do not match the names you will need to redesign the code appropriately.
+It is easier to rename your files!

 🎬 Open your R script and begin to analyse your data.